tophat/getting-started/project-owners-and-responsibilities.md

 | [getting-started](/tophat/getting-started) | [Jake Bolam](/jakebolam) |

 # Responsibilties of Project Owners
 As the owner, you are accountable and responsible for the following.
-Feel free to delegate responsibilti but accountability lies with you, the owner.
+Feel free to delegate responsibilty but accountability lies with you, the owner.

 ## Responsibilties
 If you are on holidays/cannot handle your responsibilities you are responsible for delegating to contributors/members who can for the period etc. We want to support a community that will grow and manage the project!